 As per the Niti Ayog report, the following are the sets of the group behind the cybersecurity breaches

 Cyber Security – Cyber Swachhta Kendra

-It is the Botnet Cleaning and Malware Analysis Centre under Indian Computer Emergency Response Team (CERT-In) under Ministry of Electronics and Information Technology (MeitY).
-The aim of Cyber Swachhta Kendra is to promote awareness among Indian citizens to secure their data in computers, mobile phones and other electronic devices.
+It is the Botnet Cleaning and Malware Analysis Centre under the Indian Computer Emergency Response Team (CERT-In) under the Ministry of Electronics and Information Technology (MeitY).
+The aim of Cyber Swachhta Kendra is to promote awareness among Indian citizens to secure their data in computers, mobile phones, and other electronic devices.

 Cyber Security – Indian Laws & Government Initiatives

 There are various legislations that support cybersecurity in India.
 The table below mentions these:

 |Laws related to Cyber Security in India||Important Facts|

 |Information Technology Amendment Act 2008 (ITAA)||The amendments in the IT Act mentioned:

 |National Cyber Security Strategy 2020||Indian Government is coming up with the National Cyber Security Strategy 2020 entailing the provisions to secure cyberspace in India.
 The cabinet’s nod is pending and it will soon be out for the public.|

 |Cyber Surakshit Bharat Initiative||MeitY in collaboration with National e-Governance Division (NeGD) came up with this initiative in 2018 to build a cyber-resilient IT set up|